WomenWhoCode/AndroidWorkshops_BCN/Day 2 - Android Basics/README.md

 ### Exercise 2
-Lets take a photo of our fav dog, for this we need :
+Lets take a photo of our fav dog, for this, we need :
 * Add 1 button for taking the photo
 * Use a imageView for showing the photo we are going to take
-* ✓Tip: Taking a photo can be difficult but we thought that is cool to have it, so we are going to extra help you in this part first [check the docs](https://developer.android.com/training/camera/photobasics) to understand a bit what is happening and second you will only need to copy this code and pasted it in `AddDoggoActivity.kt`
+* ✓Tip: Taking a photo can be difficult, but we thought that is cool to have it.
+So we are going to extra help you in this part.
+First [check the docs](https://developer.android.com/training/camera/photobasics) to understand a bit what is happening and second you will only need to copy this code and pasted it in `AddDoggoActivity.kt`

 * First add the permissions to your app, so the user will be asked if they want our app to use the camera: